uudayan2002/Stock-Portfolio-Capx/README.md

 ```bash
 docker-compose up --build
 ```
-Once the container is running, the frontend will be available at:
+Once the container is running, the backend will be available at:
 ```bash
 http://localhost:8085
 ```